kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 ---
 ### What are "InAndOutKeys"?
-Whenever you exit a frame/iframe/player/playbox/YTGIF hold down either Alt - Ctrl - Shift or the Middle Mouse Button to unmute and or keep playing the video.
+**While you exit** a frame/iframe/player/playbox/YTGIF **HOLD DOWN** either Alt - Ctrl - Shift or the Middle Mouse Button to unmute and or keep playing the video.
 They can vary depending on the `Play Style` or `Sound Style` you choose.
+    - Search `: InAndOutKeys` within your graph and enable the ones you'd like to use.

 ---